Book, film, and video reviews to get your creativity goin'!

 https://www.youtube.com/watch?v=L_ab_XBS1gE

-Great action, great painting inspiration [Ukraine], great illustration about how a modern tactical fight escalates for a few buildings deemed important by higher-ups.
+Great action, great painting inspiration ["not-Ukraine"], great illustration about how a modern tactical fight escalates over a few buildings deemed important by higher-ups.
 The less you know about modern company level OPS, the more you will learn from this.
 That it is intended as a sort of propaganda piece makes it even better - it reveals how bad the Russkies have fallen in their propaganda skill since they were commies.

-Gritty, explicit, opinionated, and with dozens of scenario ideas, especially of the escort, protect, etc type, often with light weapons.
-While the narrative wanders a bit into history, his conversation on the fact of Private Military Contractors [aka mercenaries] and the past use of mercenaries is pertinent.
-It by no means covers the issue fully, but it is an interesting conversation.
-Same with women in combat and as contractors.
-80% is Geddes experiences, anecdotes, opinions, encounters, including a hilarious gunfight in his hotel.
-About 10% is "big picture stuff" and includes the narratives from others.
-Another 10% is all over.
 I got this from the library, and if you are working on some narratives of scenarios for contemporary skirmish wargaming, or perhaps some older ones from even the 60s on up, you will find plenty of ideas in here.
 Also, it's not boring.
 Sure, you may find some of his "up the British" tiresome, as well as his critiques of non Brits, but overall it is worth taking with a bit of Cadbury to sweeten.

 "Fangs of the Lone Wolf" is another free download courtesy of the US Army [CLICK].
 You can pay for the book at various sources, or just run with the free download.